Self Service Cloud Computing

 Amazon Web Services offers a complete set of infrastructure and application services that enable you to run virtually everything in the cloud: from enterprise applications and big data projects to social games and mobile apps.
 Amazon Web Services provides IT infrastructure services including Elastic Compute Cloud (EC2), Simple Storage (S3), and Elastic MapReduce.

-- AWS Status of Services
+- Status of AWS services

 AWS Support is a one-on-one, fast-response support channel that is staffed 24x7x365 with experienced and technical support engineers.
+(This is a paid service.)